 7. Bamboo room dividers

 Room dividers are designed for just this sort of job.
-They’re typically used indoors as a freestanding privacy divider and originally served to create changing areas.
+They’re typically used indoors as a freestanding privacy divider and originally served to create changing areas, but you can find weatherproof options like this one for outdoor use.

 Generally, they fold up in accordion style, which makes them super easy to store when not in use.

 When shopping for a room divider, choose one that’s suitable for outdoor use as a balcony divider.
-This will ideally be made from bamboo or wood.
+This will ideally be made from bamboo, wood or metal.
 If you buy an untreated wood screen, be sure to coat it in paint or preserver to make it last longer.

 8. Outdoor screen enclosure

-An outdoor screen enclosure is slightly different from a privacy screen.
+An outdoor screen enclosure is netting typically made of mesh and is slightly different from a privacy screen.
 As the name implies, it’s designed to enclose a space rather than serve as a screen.
 Typically, this means it has sides and maybe even a roof rather than just a single side.

 You’ll usually find outdoor enclosure screens made for spaces like patios, but it’s really not difficult to adapt one to a balcony or to make your own.